gerwitz/hgc-v12/src/site/writing/2004/2004-04-29-my-brain-made-me-do-it.md

 ---
-title: My brain made me do it-
+title: My brain made me do it
 categories:
-- uncategorized
+- culture
 content-tags:
+- psychology
-- tagless
+- addiction
 ---

 Heather [rants about addiction inflation][1].
 She seems to fear the trend towards attributing behavior to the phenotype.